 Founded in 2004, the Districts of Creativity (DC) Network brings together thirteen of the most creative and innovative regions around the world.
 Our international orientation makes it a unique network of regions that put creativity and innovation high on the agenda.

-Brabant will host the 2016 Reverse Mission.
-From 19 April until 22 April, experts, entrepreneurs, policy makers and educational experts from the DC regions are invited to join a fact-finding mission that will showcase Brabant’s excellence in creativity, innovation and entrepreneurship.
+Brabant hosted the 2016 Reverse Mission.
+From 19 April until 22 April 2016, experts, entrepreneurs, policy makers and educational experts from the DC regions were invited to join a fact-finding mission that showcases Brabant’s excellence in creativity, innovation and entrepreneurship.

 Brabant – Europe's heart of smart solutions